anlsergio/healthcat/tests/k8s/README.md

 ### Deploy CHC

-From the root directory of the `do-k8s-cluster-health-check` (`../../`) from the current context) project, build and deploy using the make command:
+From the root directory of the `healthcat` (`../../`) from the current context) project, build and deploy using the make command:
 ```bash
 make docker-kind
 ```